-- The third pipe shall be securely fastened to the sump pump outlet pipe at a 45-degree downward angle perpendicular to the foundation wall. - The third pipe needs to be installed at a minimum of 15 cm (6 in) above the final grade elevation. - Utilize a splash pad to minimize soil erosion and re-infiltration back in weeping tile system. - Discharge towards common swale following minimum setbacks implemented by the city.
+- The third pipe needs to be attached at a 45° downward angle perpendicular to the foundation of the home. - The third pipe needs to be installed a minimum of 15 cm (6 in) above the final grade elevation. - Utilize a splash pad to minimize soil erosion and re-infiltration back in weeping tile system. - Discharge towards common swale following minimum setbacks implemented by the city.